newaetech/chipwhisperer-tutorials/Fault_1-Introduction_to_Clock_Glitch_Attacks-OPENADC-CWLITEXMEGA.rst

 glitches between a width ``[-9,-5]`` and an offset of ``[-37, -40]``, so good ranges might be ``[-10, -4]`` and ``[-35, -41]``.

-If you didn’t get any successful glitches, note that we only used an ``offset`` of ``[-10,10]`` or ``[-49, -30]`` (the max is ``[-50, 50]``).
+If you didn't get any successful glitches, note that we only used an ``offset`` of ``[-10,10]`` or ``[-49, -30]`` (the max is ``[-50, 50]``).
 Try using a larger range of offsets to see if a successful offset lies outside of this range.